puppetlabs/puppet-docs/source/puppet/6.0/experiments_overview.markdown

 Each feature's page will attempt to give some context about the status of that feature and its prospects for official release.

-## Giving Feedback on Experimental Features
+## Giving feedback on experimental features

 If you are testing Puppet's experimental features: Thank you!
 Please tell us more about your experience, so we can keep making Puppet better.